KarimIbrahim/godot-ios-extensions/README.md

 -f force copy SwiftGodot library even if it exists
         Useful if you have updated the SwiftGodot version
-<project> is the project folder to build. eg GameCenter
+<project> is the project folder to build. eg Location
 <platform> is the platform to build for
         Options: ios, macos & all.
 (Default: all)
 <config> is the configuration to use